 Several mid-range laptops, tabs, smartphones, and even routers now support this standard.
 Samsung Galaxy S10 was the first android device that supported this standard followed by iPhone 11.
-To learn if your router supports the latest standard, contact Spectrum Internet customer service or your respective ISP’s customer support for details.
+To learn if your router supports the latest standard, contact Cox Internet customer service or your respective ISP’s customer support for details.

 The goal of this standard (also called Next Generation 60GHz), is to offer a maximum throughput of at least 20 Gbps within the 60GHz band while also improving range and stability.

 It’s WiFi 7 and a work in progress.
 You can expect big upgrades from this version.
 Theoretically, its maximum speed is going to 30 Gbps or even move and it is going to support 2.4, 5, and 6 GHz, bands.